 Mr. Baker is co-author of two treatises that have been regularly reissued in the new editions—Baker & Brandel, The Law of Electronic Funds Transfer Systems and Rowley & Baker, International Mergers—The Antitrust Process.
 He has written articles and letters on politics, liberty issues and competition that have been published in The Financial Times, The Global Competition Review and other international publications.

-Mr. Baker has been actively interested and involved in alternative dispute resolution processes. a member of the Panel of Distinguished Neutrals (arbitrators, mediators, etc.), appointed by the CPR Legal Program to Develop Alternatives to Litigation.
-He has served as arbitrator, mediator or counsel in various ADR processes.
+Mr. Baker has been actively interested and involved in alternative dispute resolution processes.
+He is a member of the Panel of Distinguished Neutrals (arbitrators, mediators, etc.), appointed by the CPR Legal Program to Develop Alternatives to Litigation.
+He has served as arbitrator, mediator, or counsel in various ADR processes.
 In 1988, he received the CPR Award for Significant Practical Achievement in Alternative Dispute Resolution as a result of some innovative procedures that he and his co-counsel created in a major arbitration involving with an antitrust challenge to interchange fees on a leading ATM banking network.
 Mr. Baker is now one of the 12 individuals selected by the Surface Transportation Board to help resolve private disputes among parties subject to the agency’s jurisdiction.